An Easy Visual Motor Activity for Kids Using Magnets

 • Tracking complex crossing paths

 Use these as center activities or at home for practice.
+Below is a video demonstration of how to set up the activity.

 Why I LOVE this Visual Motor Magnet Activity